jaydenspurgiasz/event-scout/README.md

    npm run dev
    ```
 4. The backend server will start on **port 8000**
-5. You should see: `Server is running on port 8000`
+5. You should see: `Server is running on port 8000` and `Event reminder job scheduled`

 To start the frontend server
 1. Open a new terminal window (keep the backend running)